5 ways your Google Home is your fantasy football BFF

-The Google Home ($129 at Dell Home) speaker proved itself a worthy companion during the 2018 Winter Olympics and the FIFA World Cup.
+The Google Home speaker proved itself a worthy companion during the 2018 Winter Olympics and the FIFA World Cup.
 But at long last it's football season, and Google Home can now help you stay on top of your fantasy football league as well as follow your favorite NFL teams.

 Here are five ways Google Home can become the football assistant you always dreamed of.